kengonakajima/CCDK/mcs/Doc/ShinraDevelopmentStation_en.md

 ### Project packaging
 SDS allows to package a project in a zip file that will contain the files from the datapack, and the required information to deploy the project on the Shinra servers.
 Note it is also possible to deploy a Shinra pack or on another workstation.
-You can create a ShinraPack in two different ways:
+You can create a ShinraPack by selecting *Build ShinraPack* inside *Project* menu.
-- In the *Project* menu select *Build ShinraPack*.
-- Right click on the project item in the project tree and select *Start game*.

 ### Project import
 A packaged project can be re-imported to create a new Shinra project.
 To import a project click *File*